-- If after melting fondant it's too thick to dip cherries, mix in extra cherry juice, 1/2 teaspoon at a time, until desired consistency is achieved.
+- If after melting, the fondant is too thick to dip cherries, mix in extra cherry juice, half a teaspoon at a time, until a desired consistency is achieved.

-- Make sure to completely coat cherry with chocolate to prevent syrup from leaking out.
+- Make sure to completely coat the cherry with chocolate to prevent the syrup from leaking out.

-- Chill the cherries a minimum of 48 hours to allow the fondant time to fully dissolve.
+- Chill the cherries for a minimum of 48 hours to allow the fondant to fully dissolve.

 Place cherries in small bowl with liquor.
 Cover and rest overnight, stirring occasionally.

-Place cherries on paper towel lined pan to dry, standing each cherry upright.
+Place cherries on paper towel-lined pan to dry, standing each cherry upright.
 In small saucepan, combine sugar, water, cherry juice, and light corn syrup.
 Cook over medium heat, stirring to dissolve sugar.
-When mixture comes to boil, stop stirring and continue to cook until mixture registers 240°F on instant read thermometer, occasionally brushing edge of pan with water to dissolve crystals.
+When mixture comes to boil, stop stirring and continue to cook until mixture registers 240°F (116°C) on instant-read thermometer, occasionally brushing edge of pan with water to dissolve crystals.

 Line baking sheet with parchment paper and set aside.
-Holding cherry by the stem, dip in fondant to coat, and set on prepared sheepan.
-Remelt fondant if it thickens before cherries are finished being dipped.
+Holding cherry by the stem, dip in fondant to coat, and set on prepared baking sheet.
+Remelt fondant if it thickens before cherries are finished dipping.
 Let fondant dry onto cherries, about 10 minutes.

 Place chocolate in heatproof bowl set over pan of barely simmering water.
 Stirring gently, heat until about half of chocolate is melted.
 Remove bowl from heat and continue to stir chocolate until completely melted.

-One by one, dip fondant covered cherries in chocolate, covering completely and then allowing excess chocolate to drip from cherry.
-Set each cherry back on parchment lined sheetpan.
+One by one, dip fondant-covered cherries in chocolate, covering completely and then allowing excess chocolate to drip from cherry.
+Set each cherry back on parchment-lined baking sheet.
 Chill at least 48 hours before serving.

-instant read thermometer, pastry brush, rimmed sheetpan or marble slab, bench scraper, offset spatula
+Instant-read thermometer, pastry brush, rimmed baking sheet or marble slab, bench scraper, offset spatula.